rubyforgood/babywearing/docs/setup.md

 3. Install dependencies by running `bundle install`

 4. Configure your remote so that it points to the upstream repository in Git with `git remote add upstream https://github.com/rubyforgood/babywearing.git`

+5. Run `rake db:setup` to set up the database.

+6. Optional: run `rake db:image_seeds:carriers` to seed the carrier images.
+This takes several minutes.